spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

 ## Purpose of runtime configuration

 The whole concept of runtime configuration may initially sound unnecessary, but it ultimately allows flexibility that would otherwise be hard to achieve.
-In general, its purpose is to **preview effects of changes not related to the source code** (eg. Terraform or Pulumi version upgrades, variable changes etc.), before they become an established part of your infra.
+In general, its purpose is to **preview effects of changes not related to the source code** (eg. OpenTofu/Terraform or Pulumi version upgrades, variable changes etc.), before they become an established part of your infra.

 While stack environment applies both to tracked and non-tracked branches, a runtime configuration change can be pushed to a feature branch, which triggers [proposed runs](../../run/README.md#where-do-runs-come-from) allowing you to preview the changes before they have a chance to affect your state.